valory-xyz/open-autonomy/docs/simple_abci.md

 - A set of $n$ Tendermint nodes.
 - A set of $n$ AEAs, in one-to-one connection with one Tendermint node.

-The agents are connected to the remote service [DRAND](https://drand.love) throught the Internet.
+The agents are connected to the remote service [DRAND](https://drand.love) through the Internet.

 <figure markdown>
   ![](./images/simple_abci_app_four_agents.svg){align=center}